 Protection

 A testamentary trust can be very prescriptive.
-You can set out exactly how your money should be divided between the beneficiaries, when the money is given out, and even what it can be spent on.
+You can set out exactly how your money should be divided among the beneficiaries, when it is distributed, and even what it can be spent on.
 This can prevent the capital from being frittered away by beneficiaries with mental health conditions or addictions.

-Because the trustee legally owns the assets of a trust, the funds are generally protected from outside claims against the beneficiaries.
-For instance, the trust is usually not vulnerable during family law litigation (ie the capital in the trust is unlikely to be split in a divorce).
-Similarly, the capital is generally insulated from bankruptcy, as well as personal injury and professional negligence claims.
+Because the trustee legally owns the trust’s assets, the funds are generally protected from outside claims against the beneficiaries.
+For instance, the trust is usually not vulnerable in family law litigation (i.e., the trust’s capital is unlikely to be split in a divorce).
+Similarly, the capital is generally insulated from bankruptcy, personal injury, and professional negligence claims.

 Flexibility

 You can choose to make your testamentary trust discretionary.
-In that case, the trustee has some freedom in distributing the income and capital of the trust.
-For instance, your trustee may distribute the trust based on the different needs of each child through the years.
-This allows the trust to evolve over time as circumstances change.
+In that case, the trustee has some discretion in distributing the trust’s income and capital.
+For instance, your trustee may distribute trust assets based on the different needs of each child over the years.
+This allows the trust to evolve as circumstances change.

 Minimise Tax and Capital Gains